x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/create-cloud-based-archive.md

 For detailed syntax and parameter information, see [Enable-Mailbox](https://docs.microsoft.com/powershell/module/exchange/enable-mailbox).

-The following example creates a cloud-based archive mailbox for Laura who has an **online mailbox**:
+The following example creates a cloud-based archive mailbox for Laura who has a primary **online mailbox**:

 ```PowerShell
 Enable-Mailbox -Identity laura@contoso.com -Archive